ArjunNair/Zero-Emulator/ReadMe.txt

 If you're in the habit of forgetting what key does what on the speccy (like me!), I recommend you use the SEBasic ROM or the Gosh Wonderful for the 48k, which support full typing (i.e to do LOAD "" you would actually have to type it in one letter at a time like on the PC).

-The following key combinations are used by Zero:
+The following key combinations are used by Zero for its own purpose:

-F2		= Tape Browser
-F3 		= Debugger
-F4		= Search Infoseek
-F5     		= Pause Emulation
-F6		= Acquire Mouse (May first need to enable mouse emulation in Options) F7		= New RZX Recording
-F8		= Finalise RZX Recording
-F9		= Stop RZX Recording
-Ins		= Insert RZX Bookmark
-Del		= Rollback RZX to previous bookmark
-Alt+F8 		= Discard RZX Recording
-Alt+F4  	= Exit emulator
-Alt+F5		= Reset Emulator
-Alt+F6		= Unacquire mouse
 Alt+O   = Open File
 Alt+S   = Save snapshot
-Alt+Shift+S     = Save screenshot
+F5      = Save screenshot
-Alt+K		= Show 48k Keyboard helper
+ESC     = Pause Emulation
+Alt+F4  = Exit emulator
 Alt+0   = 100% window size
-Alt+ +   	= Increase window size by 50% of original speccy size Alt+ -   	= Decrease window size by 50% of original speccy size Alt+Enter 	= Full screen toggle
+Alt++   = Increase window size by 50% of original speccy size Alt+-   = Decrease window size by 50% of original speccy size Alt+Enter = Full screen toggle

-In the Debugger, the following keys can be used:
-F5		= Resume Emulation
-F10		= Step Over
-F11		= Step In
-F12 		= Step Out
-Alt+B		= Show Breakpoints Editor
-Alt+S		= Show Machine State
-Alt+V		= Show Memory Viewer
-Alt+R		= Show Registers
-Alt+L		= Show Execution Log
-Alt+P		= Poke Memory

 --------------------
 Command line options